 Growing concern over climate change has led policy makers to enact or consider the enactment of legislative and regulatory proposals that would impose mandatory requirements on greenhouse gas emissions.
 Such laws, if enacted, are likely to impact our business in a number of ways.
 For example, significant increases in fuel economy requirements, new regulatory restrictions on emissions of carbon dioxide or new incentive programs that may be imposed on vehicles and automobile fuels could adversely affect demand for vehicles, annual miles driven or the products we sell.
 We may not be able to accurately predict, prepare for and respond to new kinds of technological innovations with respect to electric vehicles and other technologies that minimize emissions.

+Furthermore, we may be adversely affected by certain additional climate-related risks including natural disasters, carbon pricing, shift of vehicles in operation, and product and vehicle regulations.
 Compliance with any new or more stringent laws or regulations, or stricter interpretations of existing laws, could require additional expenditures by us or our suppliers.
-Our inability to appropriately respond to such changes could adversely impact our business, financial condition, results of operations or cash flows.
+Our inability or perceived inability to appropriately respond to such changes could adversely impact our business, financial condition, results of operations or cash flows.

 Moreover, the perspectives of our customers, suppliers, stockholders, employees, community partners, regulatory agencies and other stakeholders regarding climate change are evolving.
 These stakeholders are increasingly requesting disclosures and actions relating to not only climate change but other environmental and social matters and corporate governance practices.
-The increase in costs to comply with such evolving expectations, including any rules or regulations resulting from these evolving expectations, as well as any risk of noncompliance, could adversely impact us.
+The increase in costs to comply with such evolving expectations, including any rules or regulations resulting from these evolving expectations, as well as any risk of noncompliance or perceived unwillingness to comply with such evolving expectations, could adversely impact us.